Higher Degree Research Examination Policy

 Completion of degree

 Once all required revisions have been completed and approved by the DVP Research and Standards, the candidate is eligible to apply to graduate.
-All primary research data is stored by AC for at least five years after successful completion of the thesis.
+All primary research data is stored by AC for at least seven years after successful completion of the thesis.
 HDR candidates must submit a digital copy of the successful thesis/portfolio to the AC Library.

 Additional Requirements for LOTE